William F. Buckley Jr.

 William Frank Buckley Jr. (born William Francis Buckley; (Note: "William Francis" in the editorial obituary "Up from Liberalism", The Wall Street Journal, February 28, 2008, p.
 A16; Martin, Douglas, "William F. Buckley Jr., 82, Dies; Sesquipedalian Spark of Right", obituary, The New York Times, February 28, 2008, which reported that his parents preferred "Frank", which would make him a "Jr.", but at his christening, the priest "insisted on a saint's name, so Francis was chosen.
 When the younger William Buckley was five, he asked to change his middle name to Frank, and his parents agreed.
-At that point, he became William F. Buckley, Jr.") November 24, 1925 – February 27, 2008) was an American conservative writer, public intellectual, political commentator and novelist.
+At that point, he became William F. Buckley, Jr.") November 24, 1925 – February 27, 2008) was an American conservative writer, public intellectual, political commentator, and novelist.

 Born in New York City, Buckley spoke Spanish as his first language before learning French and then English as a child.
 He served stateside in the United States Army during World War II.
-Following the war, he attended Yale University, where he engaged in debate and conservative political commentary; he graduated from Yale with honors in 1950.
-Afterward, he worked at the Central Intelligence Agency for two years.
+After the war, he attended Yale University, where he engaged in debate and conservative political commentary; he graduated from Yale with honors in 1950.
+He then worked at the Central Intelligence Agency for two years.

 In 1955, Buckley founded National Review, a magazine that stimulated the growth and development of the conservative movement in the United States.
-In addition to editorials in National Review, Buckley wrote God and Man at Yale (1951) and more than 50 other books on diverse topics, including writing, speaking, history, politics, and sailing.
+In addition to editorials in National Review, Buckley wrote God and Man at Yale (1951) and more than 50 other books on diverse topics including writing, speaking, history, politics, and sailing.
 His works include a series of novels featuring fictitious CIA officer Blackford Oakes and a nationally syndicated newspaper column.

 In 1965, Buckley ran for mayor of New York City on the Conservative Party line, finishing third.
-From 1966 to 1999, he hosted 1,429 episodes of the public affairs television show Firing Line, the longest-running public affairs show with a single host in U.S. television history; through his work on the show, he became known for his Northeastern elite accent and wide vocabulary.
+From 1966 to 1999, he hosted 1,429 episodes of the public affairs television show Firing Line, the longest-running public affairs show with a single host in U.S. television history; through his work on the show, he became known for his Northeastern elite accent, articulate discourse, and wide vocabulary.

-Buckley is widely considered to have been one of the most influential figures in the conservative movement in the United States.
+Buckley is widely considered one of the most influential figures in the conservative movement in the United States.